Despite setbacks, Venezuelan opposition leader touts record

 Many of the images that accompanied his presentation showed streets full of people whom he once managed to draw out to protest against Maduro.
 But support for Guaidó has decreased significantly.

-The speech Friday came as he continues to promote the use of a primary election to determine which opposition candidate will face off Maduro in the presidential election that should take place in 2024.
+The speech Friday came as he continues to promote the use of a primary election to determine which opposition candidate will face off with Maduro in the presidential election that should take place in 2024.
+Some within the opposition had been calling for increased transparency from the parallel government.

+“He needs to show that his approach to managing funds is different from the corruption and graft that is so common from the Maduro government,” said Geoff Ramsey, director of Venezuela research at the U.S.-based Washington Office on Latin America think tank.
+“The most significant aspect of this speech is the fact that Guaido is now open about the fact that the Venezuelan opposition has modified its strategy to reflect the reality that Maduro remains in power.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.